an2ancan/mqtt/README.md

 ## Build

-At first download repo:
+At first download the repo:
 ```bash
 git clone https://github.com/an2ancan/mqtt.git
 ```
-Then pull docker image:
+Then pull the docker image:
 ```bash
 docker pull docker.io/an2ancan/mqtt_eclipse:latest
 ```
-I haven't added Workspace to image, so it is necessary to build it manually:
+I haven't added my workspace to the image, so it is necessary to build it manually:
 ```bash
 cd mqtt && ./build_workspace.sh
 ```
 ## Run
 It is required to open two terminals

-In the **first terminal** start broker and processor:
+In the **first terminal** start a broker and the processor(subscriber):
 ```bash
 docker-compose up
 ```